Meenic/discord-bot-template-ts/README.md

-# ⚡ Discord Bot Template TypeScript
+# ⚡ Discord Bot Template (TypeScript)

-This repository provides a structured template for building a Discord bot using TypeScript and the `discord.js` library.
-It includes a modular service-loading system, command handling with support for slash commands, and more!
+This repository offers a robust template for developing a Discord bot using TypeScript and the `discord.js` library.
+It features a modular service-loading system, comprehensive command handling with support for slash commands, and more!

 ## Table of Contents